electric-cloud-community/EC-Kubernetes/help/prerequisites.md

 In case the local resource is not set, the dependency handling subprocedure will try to find local resource by the following criterias:

 * It has a name "local"
-* Or its hostname is one of the following: localhost, 127.0.0.1 or <server hostname>.
+* Or its hostname is one of the following: localhost, 127.0.0.1 or &lt;server hostname&gt;.

 If neither local resource is found in the resource nor its name is provided in the server settings, the dependencies wil fail to load.